With 30 years in the industry

 VA Loan - This loan is reserved for military veterans and active-duty men and women.
 Those who qualify may be able to purchase a home with no down payment and no Private Mortgage Insurance (PMI).

 Choosing a home loan is an important step in the home buying process.
 At Classic Home Mortgage, we are here to make choosing a loan as easy as possible, so you can focus on the joys of being a homeowner.
-Contact our team of experts today and ask how you can get pre-qualified for your home loan in Melbourne, SC.
+Contact our team of experts today and ask how you can get pre-qualified for your home loan in Melbourne, FL.

 Refinancing in

-Melbourne, SC
+Melbourne, FL

 Because home mortgage rates in the U.S. have been so low over the last year, many current homeowners are opting to refinance their home loans.
 Simply put, refinancing is replacing your existing mortgage with a different mortgage under new terms.
 Homeowners who refinance their homes enjoy lower interest rates, lower monthly payments, and even turn their home's equity into cash.
-If you're interested in refinancing your home, it all begins with a call to your mortgage broker in Melbourne, SC - Dan Crance.
+If you're interested in refinancing your home, it all begins with a call to your mortgage broker in Melbourne, FL - Dan Crance.

 Here are just a few reasons why more homeowners in the U.S. are taking advantage of lower rates and refinancing their homes:

-Home Ready Mortgages Melbourne, SC
+Home Ready Mortgages Melbourne, FL

 Shorter Term Loan